Mobile Communications Systems MSc

 Why choose this course

-The University of Surrey is an international leader in future mobile communications and home to the 5G Innovation Centre, the world’s largest academic research group specifically working in 5G communications.
+Here at Surrey, we are an internationally recognised pioneer in the research and development of future mobile communications.
+We’re also home to the remarkable 5G Innovation Centre, the world’s largest academic research group specialising in 5G communications.

 What you will study

-Mobile telephony is reaching saturation in the world’s most technologically advanced countries and is rapidly becoming the main telecommunications infrastructure in the rest of the world.
+Mobile communications are arguably reaching saturation point in the world’s most technologically advanced countries.
+They’re also rapidly becoming the main telecommunications infrastructure for the rest of the world.

-This MSc programme will give you a thorough understanding of the engineering aspects of this rapidly developing field, as well as new emerging systems for the support of broadband mobile internet.
+Our MSc in Mobile Communication Systems gives you a thorough understanding of the engineering aspects of this rapidly developing field, as well as new emerging systems for the support of broadband mobile internet.

-We’re home to the world’s largest academic research group specialising in 5G communications, with founding members including the UK’s major mobile operators, so you’ll be exposed to the state-of- the-art in communications and benefit from modules focused on current 4G and future 5G technologies.
+We’re home to the world’s largest academic research group specialising in 5G communications.
+Founding members of this include the UK’s major mobile operators, so you’ll be exposed to advanced communications and benefit from modules which focus on current 4G and future 5G technologies.

 |Qualification||Study mode||Course length||Placement||Start date|